apache/qpid-dispatch/console/hawtio/README.md

     $ mvn clean install

-The dispatch-hawtio-console-<version>.war file should now be in the target directory.
+The dispatch-hawtio-console-<version>-SNAPSHOT.war file should now be in the target directory.

 ## Apache Tomcat installation

-Copy the dispatch-hawtio-console-<version>.war file as the following name
+Copy the dispatch-hawtio-console-<version>-SNAPSHOT.war file as the following name

-    dispatch-plugin.war
+    dispatch-hawtio-console.war

 to the deploy directory of Apache Tomcat or similar Java web container.
 Ensure the hawtio.war file is present in the same directory.
 Point a browser at http://\<tomcat-host:port\>/hawtio
 Dispatch Router should be available as a tab in the console.